isb-cgc/ISB-CGC-Webapp/README.md

 14. Enter a mysql shell and run `CREATE USER 'django'@'localhost' IDENTIFIED BY 'PASSWORD'` and `GRANT SELECT, INSERT, UPDATE, DELETE ON <DATABASE NAME>.* TO 'django'@'localhost'`.
 Remember to set the password appropriately.
 15. run `python scripts/add_site_ids.py`, making sure the settings in the script are correct to your environment.
+16. run scripts/add_alldata_cohort.py.
+This has several parameters that it can take in.
+This is required to create an "All TCGA Data".
+It has be created both in SQL and BigQuery if you want users to be able to visualize it.
+Please adjust database connector parameters accordingly in the code itself and read through to get an understanding of how it works.
-16. Import metadata_samples and metadata_attr tables with `mysql -u root -p <databasename> < 7-23-15_metadata_attr_samples.sql` .
+17. Import metadata_samples and metadata_attr tables with `mysql -u root -p <databasename> < 7-23-15_metadata_attr_samples.sql` .
-17. Import the feature definition tables by using a .sql dump file.
+18. Import the feature definition tables by using a .sql dump file.
 There are multiple feature definition tables that are required.
   - feature_defs_cnvr
   - feature_defs_gexp
   - feature_defs_gnab
   - feature_defs_meth
   - feature_defs_mirn
   - feature_defs_rppa
-18. run `dev_appserver.py .`
+19. run `dev_appserver.py .`
-19. Go to [http://localhost:8080/](http://localhost:8080) and hope for the best!
+20. Go to [http://localhost:8080/](http://localhost:8080) and hope for the best!
-20. If the site works, go to [http://localhost:8080/admin](http://localhost:8080/admin) and enter the superuser name and password you created.
+21. If the site works, go to [http://localhost:8080/admin](http://localhost:8080/admin) and enter the superuser name and password you created.
   - Open the Social Applications table in admin to add a new Social Application.
 Make the provider Google, name it whatever you want ('Google' is fine), copy and paste the client_id and client_secret from our client_secrets.json file into the Social Application's Client id and Secret key fields.
 Leave the Key field blank.
   - Then select isb-cgc.appspot.com, localhost:8000, and localhost:8080 in the Available sites field and move them to the Chosen sites field.